 While, yes, pool water is technically disinfected and chlorine is safe for consumption in smaller amounts, you should not intentionally drink your pool water.
 Your pool water will continuously be exposed to the elements.
 Because of that, it may have many different types of contaminants in it that are not safe for your consumption.

 “Chlorine will make your eyes red.”

 Your eyes are not itchy or red after a swim because of the chlorine in the water.
 Instead, it is the result of abnormally high pH or chloramine levels in your pool.
 This could also be an indication that there is not enough chlorine.
 You should test your pool water levels and make the appropriate adjustments.

 “Chlorine can turn your hair green.”

 This is another myth that is incorrectly attributed to chlorine.
-Copper will only cause this dye effect and it is normally added to your pool to control the growth of algae.
+Copper will only cause this dye effect, and it is typically added to your pool to control the growth of algae.
 If you don’t want to come out of the pool with green hair, wear a swimming cap.
 Alternatively, you can wash and shampoo your hair after a swim as that will get rid of the copper before it even affects your hair.

 “If you smell strong chlorine, the pool is clean.”

-Purple Heart Pools is a top rated pool maintenance company in Jacksonville, get in touch today to see how we can help.
+Purple Heart Pools is a top-rated pool maintenance company in Jacksonville, get in touch today to see how we can help.